dev-issmaail/claude-api/README.md

 ### Author & Feedback

-Created by **[Ismail Memon](https://t.me/Ismail_memon)**

-If this script helps you out, please consider leaving a **Star ⭐** on this GitHub repository!
+Created by **[Ismail Memon](https://t.me/Ismail_memon)** Huge thanks to **Woino Kiz**If this script helps you out, please consider leaving a **Star ⭐** on this GitHub repository!
 Your support keeps the project active and helps others find it.